-- 4B.
-In the 3rd semester, students must take electives equivalent to 30 ECTS credits.
-The electives may be selected from the list of courses approved by the Finance, Economics and Mathematics Study Board for the programme, the approved lists are published on the student intranet.
+(1) In the 3rd semester, students must take electives equivalent to 30 ECTS credits.
+The electives may be selected from those offered by the OSLP Study Board, or from other electives within the fields of business economics or SOL relevant subject areas.
 Students may choose to take their electives at CBS and CBS Summer University, at other Danish universities as credit-transfer students, or through credit transfer from a study-abroad semester at a foreign university or business school.
-All courses must be at the graduate level. - 4C.
-It is possible to take an approved internship on the 3rd semester equivalent to 15 ECTS credits.
-It is a prerequisite for pre-approval that the student finds an internship and a CBS supervisor.
-For more information, see the Internship pages on the student intranet and the course description in the online course catalogue.
-Direct link is inserted in the table below.
+All courses must be at the graduate level.

+(2) Students may also choose to undertake an academic internship course equivalent to 15 ECTS credits.
+The academic internship takes place within a specific organization and includes the following elements: internship contract, internship period and supervisor.
+It is the student's responsibility to secure an internship placement and a supervisor.